weihuchao/django_ricker/README.md

-This is some django utils, make it convenient to work.
+There are some django utils, make it convenient for work.
 Now only support django 1.9,  1.9+ may aslo work.